ashutoshjoshi23/DS-Ventures-Assignment-for-Robotics-AI-Engineer-Internship-2026/README.md

 # Neural Navigator

 This repository contains the solution for the "Neural Navigator" assignment.
 The goal is to build a neural network that predicts a path (sequence of coordinates) given a 2D map image and a text command.
+DS Ventures Assignment: Neural Navigator — Please check the Drive link.
+All datasets and training images are available there: **https://drive.google.com/drive/folders/1eQeoRMXwgJ2R7wJkxhvUtCE9yu60WzE8?usp=sharing**

 ## Project Structure